microsoft/EntraSuite-Training/Scenarios/Scenario3.md

 You can replicate these high-level steps for the Contoso solution as described in this guide.
 1. Sign up for Microsoft Entra Suite.
 Enable and configure Microsoft Entra Internet Access for desired network and security settings.
-2. Deploy [Microsoft Global Secure Access clients](https://learn.microsoft.com/en-us/entra/global-secure-access/concept-clients) on users’ devices.
+2. Deploy [Microsoft Global Secure Access clients](https://learn.microsoft.com/en-us/entra/global-secure-access/concept-clients) on usersï¿½ devices.
 Enable Microsoft Entra Internet Access.
 3. Create a security profile and web content filtering policies with a restrictive baseline policy that blocks specific web categories and web destinations for all users.
 4. Create a security profile and web content filtering policies that allows access to social networking sites.
 5. Create a security profile that enables the Hacking web category.